ManishLade/coding-practice/how-to-success-in-programming-interview.md

 * Technique

   When the problem is related to 'SUM', the sum 'prefix' will be a basic strategy to resolve the problem.

+## Maths
+1. How to find a target group and the position in the group?

+* Use / to find which group the taget will drop into.
+* Use % to find the position in the group.